okdistribute/peerdocs/README.md

    * collaborative document
    * folder
    * spreadsheet
-   *chat
+   * chat

+properties
-list of p2p links
+* list of p2p links
-super easy to add new types
+* super easy to add new types
-anyone could extend this drive for any p2p app filetype ecosystem would explode games etc
+* anyone could extend this drive for any p2p app filetype
+* ecosystem would explode
+* games etc

 a drive is a folder hierarchy of uris
 - replicate method